MicrosoftDocs/learn/learn-pr/azure-devops/manage-site-reliability/includes/5-analyze-alerts-baseline.md

 ## Manage alert rules

-Click on **Manage alert rules** to show the **Rules** page.
+Select **Manage alert rules** to show the **Rules** page.
 The rules page is a single place for managing all alert rules across your Azure subscriptions.
 It lists all alert rules and can be sorted based on target resources, resource groups, rule name, or status.
 Alert rules can also be edited, enabled, or disabled from this page.

+Here's an example:

 ![A screenshot of the rules page](../media/4-manage-alert-rules.png)